Tadeusz Piotrowski (mountaineer): Career

 Piotrowski died on 10 July 1986.
 Two days previously he and Jerzy Kukuczka had finished the first ascent of the South Face of K2 (also called the "Polish Line") - a very difficult and dangerous route which was threatened by seracs and had been called "suicidal" by Reinhold Messner.
-"The route is so avalanche-prone, that no one else has ever considered a new attempt."
-It was during the descent by a classic route (the Abruzzi Spur) that he lost both his crampons and fell to his death at around 7900 meters, following two exhausting stopovers at the wall with no food or water.
+"The route is so avalanche-prone that no one else has ever considered a new attempt."
+It was during the descent by a classic route (the Abruzzi Spur) that he lost both his crampons and fell to his death at around 7900 metres, following two exhausting stopovers at the wall with no food or water.
 The route Piotrowski and Kukuczka climbed remains unrepeated.

 For his mountaineering successes, Tadeusz Piotrowski became a four-time recipient of the highest sports medal in Poland, the Gold Medal for the Exceptional Sporting Achievements.